NaumiGadhiya/EmpCRUDproj/README.md

 # EmpCRUDproj

-In this project, I have created an employee data's CRUD operation using Specification.
+In this repository, I have created an employee data's CRUD operation using Specification.